Drum Transcription: “Voice” — Simon Phillips with Hiromi

 As we move into the solo’s climax, there’s a cool slowdown effect using 8th note quintuplets, 8th notes, and then quarter note triplets:

-The double kick starts to show up next, starting with a quad fills, and then a triplet thing that’s probably played KKR (it might be KKL — there’s really no way to tell):
+The double kick starts to show up next, beginning with a quad fills, and then a triplet thing that’s probably played KKR (it might be KKL, or a combination of both — there’s really no way to tell):

 Note how the triplet double pedal lick morphs right into quarter note triplet hits.